venmo/QuizTrain/README.md

 ## Examples

 Below shows a limited number of examples.
 For all examples see [ObjectAPITests.swift](QuizTrainTests/Network/ObjectAPITests.swift).
+There is also an [example project](Example/) in this repository.

 #### Get all Cases in a Project